JohnWhy/DnD-Discord-Bot/README.md

 ## Usage
 - !info -- gives info on the bot
-- !createcharacter [name] -- gets you started on the character creation
+- !createcharacter charactername -- gets you started on the character creation
-- !erasecharacter [name] -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
+- !erasecharacter charactername -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
-- !changechar [name] -- changes you to a different character, leave input blank if you want a list of your characters
+- !changechar charactername -- changes you to a different character, leave input blank if you want a list of your characters
 - !listchar
 - !help -- tells you to come here
-- !bugreport [bug] -- allows users to report a bug to me
+- !bugreport bug description -- allows users to report a bug to me
-- !featurerequest [feature] -- allows users to request a feature from me
+- !featurerequest feature description -- allows users to request a feature from me
 - !r -- explains usage of the rolling command
-- !changeprefix [newprefix] -- allows Administrators on servers to change the bot's prefix to whatever they want, (@,#,$,%,etc)
+- !changeprefix prefix -- allows Administrators on servers to change the bot's prefix to whatever they want, (@,#,$,%,etc)
 - !changelog -- shows the most recent changes
 - !pdfgen -- generates an editable pdf of your currently selected character.
 - !donate -- gives information on how to donate